AndyHaas/Salesforce_Project_Management/wiki/Installation-Guide.md

 For Chart.js or other external JavaScript:

-1. Setup â†’ CSP Trusted Sites
+1. Setup †’ CSP Trusted Sites
 2. Verify ChartJS trusted site exists
 3. Activate if needed